thegreekgeek/pdpl-cli/docs/decisions/003-handling-timeline-entries.md

 ## Decision

-> What is the change that we're proposing and/or doing?
+This is not a core functionality of PDPL so we're going to skip this.